NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 * Shall NuGet list not only .pdb and .xml, but also all the extensions in [AllowedReferenceRelatedFileExtensions](https://github.com/dotnet/msbuild/blame/main/src/Tasks/Microsoft.Common.CurrentVersion.targets#L621-L627) if there is any? (.pdb, .xml, .pri, .dll.config, .exe.config)

-* Is it necessary to add `related` to project reference type node in targets section?
-Or only adding `related` to package reference type node in targets section?

 * If there is a change in `related` property, will it make any difference in restore?
-For a package reference, there should be no change in `related` property if it's referencing the same package.
-For a project reference, should manually adding/removing .pdb, .xml file trigger restore?
-Does it make any difference compared with previous behavior?
+For a package reference, there should be no change in `related` property unless we change to reference a different package/version.
+So there is no difference in restore when having `related` property.

 ## Considerations